The Best Yarn For Summer Clothes – 9 Things To Consider When Choosing

 However, compared to wool, cotton is inelastic.
 It does not allow for any stretch at all.

-Although this is desirable for some projects, when it comes to clothes I say, ‘no thank you’ because it has no “bounce” or drape…
+Although this is desirable for some projects, when it comes to clothes I say, ā€˜no thank youā€™ because it has no ā€œbounceā€ or drape…

 Cotton yarn may also shrink a bit when washed, but it will also stretch out of shape quite a bit when worn.

 It may also feel very heavy and “sticky” to work with.
+In this case, I would suggest cotton blends would be an excellent choice for hot weather.

 2. Thinner Yarn For Summer Clothes Is Better

-The lighter yarns create a thinner finished fabric which is easier, lighter and cooler to wear when the weather warms up.
+The lighter yarns create a thinner finished fabric which is easier, lighter, and cooler to wear when the weather warms up.

 how to choose the best yarn for summer clothes